loripsdol/exos_cpp/README.md

-# Wishes and works in progress - loripsdol - 2017
+# Loripsdol's works in progress in 2017
+More studies very soon